 Olivia is a 25 year old eating disorder coach and advocate from Melbourne.
 After surviving her own lived experience in 2014, it became clear to her that Australia does not have adequate resources for effective treatment.
 Olivia has since devoted her career to finding better ways of achieving sustainable treatment outcomes.
 In 2017, her passion to create change led her to the United States where she researched different treatment centres.
 Olivia is now embarking on her journey to deliver compassionate, comprehensive and holistic care in Australia.

-Phoebe is an 18 year old youth worker from Katherine.
-In 2017 Phoebe founded ‘Keep Talking’ a non-profit organisation focused on the rights and wellbeing of young LGBTQIA+ people in rural areas of the NT.
+Frank is an 18 year old youth worker from Katherine.
+In 2017 Frank founded ‘Keep Talking’ a non-profit organisation focused on the rights and wellbeing of young LGBTQIA+ people in rural areas of the NT.
 Keep Talking has recently run its second Rural Pride Festival and second workshop program to introduce people in Katherine to LGBTQIA+ education.
-Phoebe also runs the Katherine Regional Youth Group, works as a youth worker with Katherine Regional Aboriginal Health and Related Services and is completing year 12 at Katherine High School.
+Frank also runs the Katherine Regional Youth Group, works as a youth worker with Katherine Regional Aboriginal Health and Related Services and is completing year 12 at Katherine High School.